 When you sip a great cocktail, you won’t care that it’s not made with your favorite spirit—and you might even discover a new one.

-BY MARAT MAMEDOV, Boardroom Spirits
+BY MARAT MAMEDOV, Irvine Spirits

 A man walks into a bar and the bartender asks what he’s having.
 The man replies, “I’ll take a whiskey drink.”
 The bartender replies, “I make the best whiskey drink!”
 Excited, the man orders it and waits.
 The bartender returns with a shaken bourbon served up.

 Technically the man received what he ordered, and the bartender did his job, but what if a diluted whiskey is not what you’re into?

 When a bartender asks you what you like to drink, or more commonly, what spirit do you like, people will generally specify vodka, or whiskey, or rum, or tequila, etc. The issue is you’re describing a specific type of category of alcohol without the important descriptors of what you like to drink.
 For example, say you respond with “Vodka.”
 Vodka is one of the most versatile spirits that can be made into a tart and herbal play on a Cosmopolitan which is completely different than a dirty vodka Martinis or a sweet Lemon Drop.

 Maybe something boozy like a Vesper is what you were feeling.
 All these contain vodka but are dramatically different drinks.
 This is true of all spirit categories.
 The disparity only gets larger when getting into categories with more flavor.
 For gin, you have the bitter Negroni, the citrusy and herbal Last Word, to a refreshing a crushable Gin and Tonic all the way to a traditional spirit forward Martini with a Twist.